jeff4/bionotes/_comp/astro2.md

 * Edited text for About page
 * Edited old `blog-template-generator.js` because it was using outdated CommonJS module system from AP4.
 For AstroPaper5, we use the ES6 module system (from ECMAScript 2015).
 Asked Claude to rebuild `blog-template-generator.js` using ES6 module system and it works.
 * Removed the *Edit Post* functionality that appears in every post in the layout file `PostDetails.astro` stored in `root/src/layouts/PostDetails.astro`.
+* Removed share icons at the bottom of each post